JoJo Fletcher

 Joelle Hannah Fletcher (born November 1, 1990) is an American television personality.
-She was a contestant on the twentieth season of ABC's The Bachelor and the lead on the twelfth season of The Bachelorette.
+She was a contestant on the 20th season of ABC's The Bachelor and the lead on the 12th season of The Bachelorette.

 Personal life

 Fletcher was born in Dallas, Texas, the child of physician parents.
 Her mother is from Iran and her father was raised in Tennessee.
-Prior to going into real estate, Fletcher was a pre-med major at Baylor University.
+Prior to going into real estate, Fletcher was a premedicine major at Baylor University.
 She is married to Jordan Rodgers.
-After a four-year engagement, the couple planned to wed on June 13, 2020.
-However, due to the COVID-19 pandemic in the United States, they postponed their wedding.
+After a four-year engagement, the couple planned to wed on June 13, 2020, but due to the COVID-19 pandemic in the United States, they postponed their wedding.
 They were married on May 14, 2022.
 In August 28, 2025, Fletcher and her husband Rodgers announced they were expecting their rainbow baby together.
+On December 23, 2025, Fletcher gave birth to their daughter.

 Reality television shows

 Ready for Love

 Fletcher appeared in the first episode of Ready for Love, on which her half-brother, Ben Patton, was starring.